DmitryBaranovskiy/raphael/README.markdown

 #### image

-Embeds an image in SVG/VML area.
+Embeds an image into the SVG/VML canvas.

 ##### Parameters

-1. src string
+1. src string URI of the source image
-2. x number
+2. x number X coordinate position
-3. y number
+3. y number Y coordinate position
-4. width number
+4. width number Width of the image
-5. height number
+5. height number Height of the image

 ##### Usage